Community Mental Health Services Block Grant

 In addition to providing MHBG awards, CMHS provides recipients with technical assistance (TA).
 The TA supports the use of evidence-based programs.

-- Adults with serious mental illnesses.
-Includes persons age 18 and older who have a diagnosable behavioral, mental, or emotional condition—as defined by the Psychiatric Association’s Diagnostic and Statistical Manual (DSM) of Mental Disorders.
+Includes persons ages 18 and older who have a diagnosable behavioral, mental, or emotional condition—as defined by the Psychiatric Association’s Diagnostic and Statistical Manual (DSM) of Mental Disorders.
 Their condition substantially interferes with, or limits, one or more major life activities, such as:

 - Basic daily living (for example, eating or dressing)